Header image

 Biography

-Brooke is the Head of Policy, Advocacy, and Science at Burnett Foundation Aotearoa (formerly the New Zealand AIDS Foundation).
-Rodrigo works as Head of Services and Outreach.
+Brooke is the former Head of Policy, Advocacy, and Science at Burnett Foundation Aotearoa (formerly the New Zealand AIDS Foundation).
+She has just submitted her PhD on HIV in the Philippines through the Australian Research Centre on Sex, Health and Society at La Trobe University, and now works to support the other positive peer support organisations in Aotearoa New Zealand.
+Rodrigo works as Head of Services and Outreach at Burnett Foundation Aotearoa, and is the Board Chair for GNP+.
 Together, their work advocates for health-promoting, evidence-informed policies, programmes, and support services.

 Professor Carla Treloar